Skullduggery (1970 film): Shooting

 On the first day of shooting David sacked his director Richard Wilson and replaced him with Gordon Douglas who directed David's In Like Flint.
 The termination was put down to "creative differences".

 After Burt Reynolds and Susan Clark were cast, Karl Malden expressed interest in playing the role of Otto Krebs that the screenplay described as a fat man.
 David thought Malden too thin and hired an actor he thought was corpulent, Roger C. Carmel, but was dismayed when Carmel arrived on location having slimmed down for the role.

 Producer Saul David created and named his character of Berle Tanen after then-MCA executives Berle Adams and Ned Tanen.

 Burt Reynolds later said the film had a "good script.
 The guy's a good writer, Lorenzo Semple Jr. Badly directed, kind of sloughed off.
 Susan Clark was good; she's a good actress.
 But nobody knew how to sell the picture.
 Any time you have Pat Suzuki dressed as a small ape, I think you're in trouble."

 Reception

-The film was not a success.
+The film was a critical and financial failure.

 David had a number of films in development at Universal—A Stretch on the River, Marie Beginning, Dove Creek Rodeo and The Tuck—but none were made.